lucarin91/PAD-project/README.md

 The aim of the project is to create a weakly consistent distributed file system by using gossiping, consistent hashing and vector clocks.

+This is the project of the Distributed Enabling Platforms course and [here](./REPORT.pdf) can be found the report.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Introduction](#introduction)